nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * When only one predicate is used but multiple values are provided e.g. `filter n/Alex Bernice`, an 'OR' search is run to return the students who are either Alex or Bernice.
 * When multiple predicates and multiple values are to be filtered, both an `OR` and an`AND` search is run:
   * e.g. Student 1 - name: Alex & phone number: 99999999, Student 2 - name: Bernice & phone number: 92443567, Student 3 - name: Christine & phone number: 88888888
   * e.g. `filter n/Alex Bernice p/99999999 92443567` where the order of the names and phone numbers match, an AND search is run to make sure that the student has matched both a name and a phone number, and an OR search is run to see if multiple students match a name and a phone number.
-Hence, both Alex and Bernice are returned as depicted in the image below.
+Hence, both Alex and Bernice out of 6 students are returned as depicted in the image below.
 ![Filter2 - Sucess.png](images%2FFilter2%20-%20Sucess.png)
   * e.g. `filter n/Alex Bernice p/92443567 99999999` where the order of the phone numbers are reversed, still, both Alex and Bernice are returned.
   * e.g. `filter n/Alex Bernice p/99999999 92443567 88888888`, only Alex and Bernice are returned.